Black+Decker Powerseries+ 20V Review

 Filtration

-The filtration is very poor, as evidenced by a large small particle spike in our clean room test.
-When we test filtration, we start by using room air filters to clean a sealed room in our laboratory.
+The filtration is very poor, as evidenced by an increased particle spike in our clean room test.
+We start by using room air filters to clean a sealed room in our laboratory.
 We then spread 1/3 cup of flour on the floor and use each vacuum to suck it up.
 Before, during, and after suction, we monitor ambient particles in the air with two Dylos air quality monitors, looking for particle spikes that indicate spewed or lost flour particles.

 Black+Decker Powerseries+ 20V | |